Read Russian Short Stories in Real Russian Language: 7 Books for Every Stage of Learning

 The book helps readers tackle difficult Russian words with stress marks, plus linguistic and cultural notes, a vocabulary guide and study questions!

-After you finish all seven books, you can feel accomplished in your Russian language progress!
-These resources will help you to read, comprehend and eventually learn to speak and write in Russian.
-They provide a wealth of vocabulary and background into the Russian world, as well as helpful tips and tools for speaking Russian like a native.
+These resources can help you to read, comprehend and eventually learn to speak and write in Russian.
+They provide a wealth of vocabulary and background into the Russian world, as well as helpful tips and tools for speaking Russian.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)